yarusome/MDN-content/files/en-us/web/css/color_value/index.md

 the preprocessing procedure is:

+  1. Replace the missing components in both colors with a zero value:

+     ```css
+     lch(80% 30 0)
+     color(display-p3 0.7 0.5 0)
+     ```

+  2. Convert both colors into the interpolation color space:

 ## Accessibility considerations

 Some people have difficulty distinguishing colors.
 The [WCAG 2.2](/en-US/docs/Web/Accessibility/Understanding_WCAG/Perceivable/Use_of_color) recommendation strongly advises against using color as the only means of conveying a specific message, action, or result.
 See [color and color contrast](/en-US/docs/Web/Accessibility/Understanding_WCAG/Perceivable/Color_contrast) for more information.